realmagicgreen/magicgreen11ty/src/content/articles/2018-09-15-bali-solar-energy.md

 ---
-name: Bali solar energy
+title: Bali solar energy
 subtitle: PLN, Indonesia electricity company, plans to generate 50 MW of renewable electricity in 2021 from two solar powered plants in Bali.
 description: "Two privately built solar power plants in Bali are expected to beginning working in 2021.
-The plain is to reach 100 megawatts in 2023"
+The plain is to reach 100 megawatts in 2023."
+date: 2018-09-15
+published: true
 category: solutions
-tags: Bali environment-friendly eco-friendly Indonesia responsible-sources renewable-energy social-responsibility sustainable-development
-image: /assets/p/posts/solutions/bali-solar-energy/bali-solar-energy.jpg
+tags: [article, Bali, environment-friendly, eco-friendly, Indonesia, responsible-sources, renewable-energy, social-responsibility, sustainable-development]
+cover_image: ./images/solutions/bali-solar-energy/bali-solar-energy.jpg
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption:  # lowercase, max 12 digits, including spaces
 flag: # new or other...